 The novel plays a significant role in the ongoing fascination with the mysteries of Rennes-le-Château, blending fiction, history, and esotericism in a way that challenges and entices those who seek to uncover its secrets.

-Rhedesium Notes
+Rhedesium Notes;

 1] A situation, process, or field of knowledge described as labyrinthine means that it is very complicated and difficult to understand.
 This knowledge is made up of a complicated series of paths or passages, through which it is difficult to find your way.

 2] This idea of a closed loop may have something to do with the concept of time.
-Chérisey is overly preoccupied with Time and its shifting sands.
-Chérisey mixes up Time, over-lapping itself within the novel.
+Chérisey is overly preoccupied with Time.
+He mixes up Time, moving time - frames and even time in dream states, over-lapping itself within the novel.
 Very often Chérisey uses a key word or clue or 'signal' - for the attentive reader - signifying a time change and even a dream sequence or a time distortion.

 To distort is to alter the original shape of an object, image, sound, waveform or other form of information or representation.
-In this instance Chérisey is distorting information for some reason.
+In this instance Chérisey is distorting historical information for some reason.
 In the first chapter of the novel, this idea of time and distortion is confronted head on.
 In Le Bateleur3 one of the characters - Matras - plays a psychological test on Charlot when Charlot is told about six photocopied documents.
 He is told he must make an assessment after just one minute of looking at them and then describe them in a single sentence.
 After studying for a minute Charlot says;

 "distortion of time in 1, 2, 3 - a contradiction between 4, 5 & 6".

-And what are the documents 1,2,3,4,5 & 6?
+And what are the documents 1,2,3?
 They are:

 1⁰ - Lettre adressée à Christophe Colomb en 1478 par un négociant génois en fromage ; remerciements pour avoir introduit une cargaison de « têtes de maure » dans l’île de Fer (archipel des Canaries).